🏝️ Gap and Island SQL – Advanced Query Pattern Explained

-🌟 Why You Should Learn Gap and Island Problems
+🌟 Why Learn the Gap and Island SQL Pattern?

-• Detect consecutive days or weeks of activity (islands), such as a customer ordering every week for three months.
+• Detect consecutive dates or weeks of activity (islands), such as customers ordering every week for several months.

-• Measure gaps between events, like the longest break a supplier took between fulfilling orders.
+• Measure inactivity periods, like the longest gap a supplier took between fulfilling orders.

-A Gap problem asks you to measure the break between two consecutive events.
-Using window functions, especially LAG(), you compare the current row’s date (or sequence number) with the previous one to find how much time elapsed.
+A Gap problem asks you to measure the break or inactivity period between consecutive rows, which is classic advanced SQL work that often appears as complex SQL queries or in technical interviews.
+Using LAG() and LEAD(), you compare the current row’s date or sequence number with the previous one to calculate how much time has passed — a core concept in SQL streak analysis.

 • Customer Breaks in Ordering: Xorthax suspects some of his loyal customers disappear for long stretches.
 For each customer, find the longest gap between two consecutive orders.

-• Supplier Delays: The merchants’ guild is concerned about supplier reliability.
-Identify the longest break between two shipments from each supplier.
+• Supplier Delays: The merchants’ guild is worried about supplier reliability.
+Identify the longest gap between two shipments from each supplier.

-• Inventory Restocking Lapses: Xorthax wants to know how long shelves sit empty.
-For each product, calculate the longest period with no recorded restock events.
+• Inventory Restocking Lapses: Xorthax wants to know how long shelves stay empty.
+For each product, calculate the longest gap with no recorded restock events.

 • Customer Streaks: Xorthax wants to celebrate his most consistent shoppers.
-For each customer, find the longest streak of consecutive months in which they placed at least one order.
+For each customer, find the longest streak of consecutive months with at least one order.

 • Category Sales Runs: On Zlacksys 19, Xorthax wonders which product categories sell steadily.
-Find the longest chain of consecutive weeks where each category had at least 10 completed orders.
+Find the longest streak of consecutive weeks where each category sold 10 or more completed orders.

-• Supplier Reliability Streaks: The intergalactic merchants’ guild praises reliable suppliers.
-For each supplier, identify the biggest set of consecutive days where they fulfilled at least one product order.
+• Supplier Reliability Streaks: The intergalactic merchants’ guild honors reliable suppliers.
+For each supplier, identify the longest streak of consecutive days where they fulfilled at least one order.

-We’ll walk through both a Gap problem and an Island problem, showing how window functions like ROW_NUMBER, LAG, and LEAD are used step by step.
+We’ll walk through both a Gap and an Island problem, showing how window functions like ROW_NUMBER, LAG, and LEAD power advanced SQL queries step by step.

 Gap & Island: Step-by-StepA practical 4-step workflow using ROW_NUMBER, LAG, and LEAD.